Maverikoo/RoboticsLabHW2/README.md

 Download the repository's content in the docker's image folder

-We created a .launch.py file for every point of the homework.
+We created a launch file for every point of the homework.

 ## 1 Kinematic control: